How do I join Lake Macquarie U3A?

 How are class and wait lists prepared?

-Please apply for those courses in which you have an interest as soon as possible after receiving your Program each semester.
+Please apply for those courses in which you have an interest as soon as possible after receiving your Program each semester and taking the time to read the descriptions and session details of the variety of courses available.
 Carefully consider the days and times of the courses to avoid overlap.
 The process for preparing class and wait lists is:

 - for courses with a class limit, applications received within an initial period of approximately two weeks after Program mailout are balloted if the limit is exceeded; sequencing is unimportant if there is no class limit